 Now that we’re past Halloween, we are head-long into the holidays.
 Thanksgiving and Christmas are just around the corner, and soon, you’ll be surrounded by friends and family.
 Believe it or not, those are perfect times to talk to your loved ones about estate planning.
-After all, it beats talking about politics, doesn’t it?
+After all, it beats talking about politics or the pandemic, doesn’t it?

 Sit down with your parents or even your children who have children of their own and talk to them about the hard issues.
 Some things you might ask them include: